|

 to have been demystified and it offers an explanation for their ritual

-flooding and drought, caused the people persistent woes with their
+flooding and drought, has alwasys caused the people of Peru persistent woes, suffering, and losses with their

-harvesting and fishing skills.
-The extreme weather conditions likely
+The extreme weather conditions of the El Niño are likely what

 shattered the Moche society.

-perform human sacrifices to earn better conditions for hunting and
+This likely caused the Moche to doubt that human sacrifices and similar rituals could earn better conditions for hunting and

 fishing.